kekyo/IL2C/docs/getting-started.md

   <!-- ... -->
 </ItemDefinitionGroup>
 ```

+You have to adjust valid paths for your environments.
+You see a bit detail, the name "netcoreapp2.0" is perhaps different in your environment.

 2. Add referring the IL2C runtime and translated files nearly exist "ClInclude" and "ClCompile" elements: